ZODIAC CIPHERS

 PictureSan Francisco Chronicle headline on November 12th 1969

 The only time the Zodiac Killer used the letter "Z" as a signature, was in conjunction with Halloween on October 27th 1970.
 This is what is so interesting about the potential "Z" like signatures accompanying the April 30th 1967 Bates' letters, concerning the murder and discovery of Cheri Jo Bates' body on Halloween morning.
-Letters that the Zodiac Killer would have had no knowledge of on October 27th 1970, unless he was the unlikely author of these three communications.
 Of course, the signatures on the Bates' letters may not have been the letter "Z", and the "Z" signature on the Halloween card may just have been a fortunate coincidence, but these three letters would have been unknown to Phil Sins when he contacted Paul Avery about a Zodiac connection.
 So, I suppose the discovery of the Bates' letters was an added bonus to Paul Avery when he entered the Riverside Police Department in 1970, and ultimately made the "Z" connection between the cases.
-Was it extremely fortunate for the Zodiac Killer to tie together Halloween, the prominent wording of "by" and the perceived "Z" signature - in combination with the common phraseology between the Little List letter and Confession letter, just three months previously - or did the Zodiac Killer have inside information through law enforcement and/or the newspapers, thereby enabling him to create the seed in the mind of investigators - or was he involved in the murder and/or letter writing in Riverside four years earlier?
+Was it extremely fortunate for the Zodiac Killer to tie together Halloween, the prominent wording of "by" and the perceived "Z" signature - in combination with the common phraseology between the Little List letter and Confession letter, just three months previously - or did the Zodiac Killer deliberately place these markers on the Halloween card to plant a seed in the mind of investigators - or was he involved in the murder and/or letter writing in Riverside four years earlier?

 The Zodiac Killer may have done exactly the same thing on November 8th 1969 when he claimed seven victims within the Dripping Pen card, forcing investigators to draw the conclusion he was responsible for the murder of Kathie Snoozy and Debra Furlong in San Jose on August 3rd 1969 by the addition of "Aug" in his chronological list of months.
 As he did on March 22nd 1971, mailing us another cryptic card, this time encouraging investigators to connect him to the Donna Lass disappearance on September 6th 1970 by the addition of "Lake Tahoe areas" and "Sought Victim 12".
 Once Paul Avery had connected the Riverside and Zodiac murders together, the Zodiac Killer then cemented that notion by giving "credit for stumbling across his Riverside activity".
 However, not once did he ever categorically claim or prove these murders were his.
 He only let investigators draw such a conclusion.